-Robert (Bob) T. Pous is a partner in the firm's Electrical and Mechanical Patent Prosecution groups with more than 30 years of practice experience.
+Robert (Bob) T. Pous is a senior counsel in the firm's Electrical and Mechanical Patent Prosecution groups with more than 30 years of practice experience.
 As a former Patent Examiner with the United States Patent and Trademark Office (USPTO), Mr. Pous’ core expertise lies in patent prosecution, but he also boasts litigation and reexamination/reissue experience.

 Mr. Pous is particularly skilled in the preparation and prosecution of patent applications to assure the scope of their claims is commercially significant.
 A mechanical technology attorney, he has worked with a wide array of technologies: medical products and devices, including stents and catheters; automotive parts, particularly transmissions, engine controls, brakes, pumps, compressors, and vehicle steering systems; geothermal power; power plant technology; and machine tools.